omer-faruq/webbrowser.koplugin/README.md

 - **Site restrictions**: Some websites block automated Markdown conversion or content extraction.
 In such cases, you can manually enable the **CRE** or **MuPDF** render mode in your configuration file to display the page content directly.

 ## Getting Started
-- **Download & rename**: Clone or download this repository and rename the top-level folder to `webbrowser.koplugin/`.
+- **Download & rename**: Either downlaod a release from the [ releases](https://github.com/omer-faruq/webbrowser.koplugin/releases) or Clone or download this repository and rename the top-level folder to `webbrowser.koplugin/`.
 - **Copy to device**: Place the folder inside your KOReader plugins directory (varies by platform):
   - Kobo: `.adds/koreader/plugins/`
   - Kindle: `koreader/plugins/`